wikimediaeesti/muis-data/README.md

 You will need a working [pywikibot](https://www.mediawiki.org/wiki/Manual:Pywikibot/Installation) installation to use the tool.

-Right now, the bot imports metadata for paintings in the collection of the [Tartu Art Museum](http://tartmus.ee/) and the [Estonian Art Museum](https://kunstimuuseum.ekm.ee/).
+Right now, the bot imports metadata for paintings in the collection of the [Tartu Art Museum](http://tartmus.ee/), the [Estonian Art Museum](https://kunstimuuseum.ekm.ee/), the Tartu City Museum and the Pärnu Museum.